MaksumRifai/kumparan-ar/README.md

 You can refer to [A-Frame docs](https://aframe.io/docs/1.0.0/introduction/) to know everything about content and customization.
 You can add geometries, 3D models, videos, images.
 And you can customize their position, scale, rotation and so on.

-The only custom component here is the a-nft, the Image Tracking HTML anchor, you may read my other projects for references:
+The only custom component here is the a-nft, the Image Tracking HTML anchor, you may see my other projects for references:

 - [https://github.com/MaksumRifai/voxelar](https://github.com/MaksumRifai/voxelar)
 - [https://github.com/MaksumRifai/360vr](https://github.com/MaksumRifai/360vr)